Rob Pruitt: Pandas

 In 2001 Pruitt showed the first of the glittery panda paintings that would become his trademark.

 He explains his choice of subject matter thus: “I see it as a kind of corporate damage control -- like trying to market Perrier after they found benzene in it, or Firestone tires after they exploded.
 I was a reviled figure, but everybody loves a panda.”
 He remembers childhood visits to the giant pandas at the National Zoo.

 Pruitt has made many versions his panda painting using different techniques and stylizations of the same subject matter.

 Critic Michelle Grabner analyzes the panda project thus: “The paintings' clichéd imagery neutralizes their real endangered status making us less culpable in the creatures' pending extinction.
 And therein lies the beauty of the clichéd image."
 She goes on, "This appropriation of similes, once strictly the providence of kitsch, has nothing to do with blurring the distinctions between high and low.
 Instead, rainbows and butterflies have come to symbolize a magical new world where order is without hierarchies, edification is without snobbishness[…]Pruitt produces his art without the slightest glance of irony.
 He makes glamorous and admirable our drive for worldly success while commiserating with our search for inner virtue.”

 Although the paintings are designed and tightly crafted, they are imperfect; the artist's hand is evident.
 His use of glitter has been compared to Andy Warhol's diamond dust, but Pruitt describes his own work as “basically blown up versions of dining table craft projects...
 I’ve really enjoyed letting the world know that not everything is so mystified or so regulated to expertise—that you can make something really beautiful with a little ingenuity and some supplies from Michael’s.”

 Pruitt collaborated with Jimmy Choo in 2012 to create a line of shoes and handbags featuring panda bears and animal prints.

 In 2013 Pruitt installed his "Last Panda" show at Gavin Brown's defunct bar, the Passerby.
 The space, which was destroyed by Hurricane Sandy, provided an apocalyptic setting for his rainbow-colored work.

 Flea Market

 Pruitt began his Flea Market happening for the 1999 Gavin Brown summer show.
 He invited artist friends to set up tables and sell whatever they wanted, be it their own artwork or junk from their apartment.
 The gallery space became a place to socialize with the artist, creating a feeling of community between makers and sellers.
 The Flea Market has since been repeated at art fairs and museums.

 For the market's latest iteration, Pruitt is running an eBay store, which features a curated selection from his collection of secondhand objects.

-Describing shopping as a familiar, comforting activity, he regularly attends estate sales.
+He also regularly attends estate sales, where he continues to discover new items for his collection.